ibpdas/data-strategy-impact-dashboard/README.md

 ## 12. Motivation for ValueLine

-**ValueLine** grew out of my own experience leading data strategy work in complex, federated environments.
+ValueLine grew out of my experience leading data strategy work in complex, federated environments.

-Again and again I saw data teams doing the right work, but struggling to show progress because the right measurements and signals were missing.
+Again and again I saw dedicated teams doing the right work, but struggling to show progress because the signals and measurements were unclear.

-Across many conversations with colleagues and after reviewing more than 50 data strategies and business cases, the same pattern kept appearing:
+Across many conversations with colleaguesand after reviewing more than 50 data strategies and business cases — the same pattern kept appearing:

-> People were working hard, fixing the right problems and improving foundations, but the story of progress was hard to tell.
-Measurements varied, expectations drifted, and value signals came too late
+> Strong foundational work was happening, but the story of progress was difficult to explain.
+Expectations drifted, value signals came too late and the connection between foundations, maturity and outcomes was often lost.

-I built **ValueLine** as a practical, repeatable tool to make that connection clearer.
+I built ValueLine as a practical and repeatable way to make that connection clearer.

-It reflects years of trial, mistakes, small breakthroughs and generous advice from others.
+It reflects years of trial, mistakes, small breakthroughs and generous advice from others along the way.

 If it helps even a few teams focus on what matters and explain their impact with more clarity, it will have done its job.

-— Bandhu P. Das
+— **Bandhu P. Das**

 <p align="center">
   <a href="https://www.brighttalk.com/webcast/12405/602410" target="_blank">